gotham-rs/gotham/examples/middleware/README.md

 ## Ordering

 We recommend reviewing our middleware and pipline examples in the order shown
 below:

 1. [Introduction](introduction) - Introduces the `Middleware` and `Pipeline` concepts.
+1. [Request Data](../handlers/request_data) - Accessing common request information.

 ## Help